hlawlor/Alcohol-BoP/README.md

 raw_data: The raw data that was extracted through DistillerSR and downloaded.

-processed_data: The data after cleaning and processing, ready to be submitted to mrbrt.
+cleaned_data: The data after cleaning and processing, ready to be submitted to mrbrt.

-final_results: The final results, post-mrbrt.

 cleaning_code: The code used to clean the data.